ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Introduction

 \section{Introduction}

 Computational neuroscience and neuro-inspired machine learning (ML) require fast simulation and efficient tuning of artificial and biorealistic spiking neural networks (SNNs).
 These SNNs consist of local, dense computations in addition to the exchange of sparse spike events between neurons.~\cite{carnevale2006neuron,zhang2020supervised, fernandez2025homeostatic}.
-Furthermore, to increase the representational power and temporal accuracy of SNNs, in addition to moving towards more biorealistic and accurate modeling, delayed connection between neurons, and hence delayed spike-event delivery, has gained extra attention recently.
+Furthermore, to increase the representational power and temporal accuracy of SNNs, in addition to moving towards more biorealistic and accurate modeling, synaptic delays between neurons -- and hence delayed spike-delivery -- has gained increased attention recently~\cite{goltz2024delgrad,meszaros2025efficient}.

-Typically, gradient-based optimization methods are used for training SNNs, as gradient-free approaches are known to suffer from the curse of dimensionality~\cite{blondel2024elements}.
-At the same time, adding delayed spike delivery to SNNs will make the inference and, more importantly, training of these models more computationally demanding than before.
-Additionally, trainable delays also increase the number of parameters of the model, resulting in further stress on the memory subsystem of conventional hardware.
-As a result, it is important to have an underlying hardware that is able to run gradient-enable SNNs efficiently.

-In pursuit of suitable hardware for faster simulation and gradient-based training of SNNs, the rapidly developing AI accelerators have been seen as potential promising substrates.
-SNNs, both biorealistic and for machine learning, have been shown to run very well on novel AI accelerators by using ML libraries to express their computational models~\cite{landsmeer2024tricking,wang2023differentiable,deistler2024differentiable}.
+As gradient-free approaches are known to suffer from the curse of dimensionality~\cite{blondel2024elements}, gradient-based optimization methods are extensively used for training SNNs, and increasingly, brain models~\cite{goltz2024delgrad,neftci2019surrogate,muller2024jaxsnn,deistler2024differentiable,landsmeer2024gradient}.
+However, gradient calculation for many parameters, now exacerbated by delayed spike delivery and associated delay parameters, makes training increasingly more compute and memory intensive.
+To this end, in pursuit of suitable hardware for faster simulation and gradient-based training of SNNs, rapidly developing AI accelerators have been seen as promising substrates~\cite{landsmeer2024gradient,finkbeiner2024harnessing}.
+SNNs -- both biorealistic and ML-oriented ones -- have been shown to perform very well on novel AI accelerators by using ML libraries --such as TensorFlow or JAX-- to express their computational models~\cite{deistler2024differentiable,landsmeer2024tricking,wang2023differentiable}.